Loco Contigo

 "Loco Contigo" ([ˈloko konˈtiɣo]; English: "Crazy for You") is a song by French DJ and record producer DJ Snake, Colombian singer J Balvin, and American rapper Tyga.
 Written alongside Justin Quiles, it was released on 14 June 2019 by DJ Snake Music Productions and Geffen Records as the sixth single from Snake's second studio album Carte Blanche.
-The official remix omits Tyga and features new guests Ozuna, Nicky Jam, Natti Natasha, Sech, and Darell.
+The official remix, released 27 December 2019, omits Tyga and is credited to DJ Snake, J Balvin and Ozuna, featuring Nicky Jam, Natti Natasha, Sech, and Darell.